Updated April 24, 2026

 How to Become a Medical Laboratory Technician

-You can start working as a medical laboratory technician in 2.3 years with $15k-$36k in training — that's faster than most associate-level health care careers that require clinical rotations.
+You can start working as a medical laboratory technician in 2.3 years with $15k-$36k in training — that's faster than most associate-level health care careers but requires more lab-specific coursework than general programs.

 Associate Degree in Medical Laboratory Technology